AigisAD/VocalChess/README.md

   * Ability to choose promotion piece
   * Move history in Algebraic Chess Notation
   * Ability to download functioning PGN at end of game
+  * Ability to make moves with Algebraic Chess Notation input

 **All Chess Rules** (for fellow chess nerds):
   * Castling